-LUCKY GUY Featured in Knopf's THE MOST OF NORA EPHRON Collection, Released Today
+LUCKY GUY to be Featured in Knopf's THE MOST OF NORA EPHRON Collection, Set for 10/29 Release

 "This book demonstrates and celebrates the extraordinary range of Nora's talents," says Gottlieb, who began discussing it with Ephron in 2010 and completed it after her death in 2012.
 "It includes her brilliant writing as a reporter and columnist, her novel, Heartburn, and her screenplay for When Harry Met Sally..., as well as her last finished work, the play Lucky Guy.
 Nora's unique takes on feminism, politics, family, marriage, food, being a woman, aging, and dying - everything her readers came to admire and love her for - are represented here.
 Hers was a remarkable life in letters."